-2001 Executive Officer Compensation.
+2002 Executive Officer Compensation.
 There are three components to the Company's executive compensation program: base salary, annual incentive compensation, and long-term incentive compensation.
-The more senior the position, the greater the portion of compensation that varies with performance.
+The more senior the position, the greater the portion of total compensation that varies with performance results.

 Base salaries are set by the Committee and are designed to be competitive with the peer group companies described above.
-Generally, the Committee has targeted salary levels in the second and third quartile of the peer group, adjusted to reflect the individual's job experience and responsibility.

-Changes in base salaries are based on the peer group's practices, the Company's performance, the individual's performance, and increases in cost of living indexes.
-The corporate performance measures used in determining adjustments to Executive Officers' base salaries are the same performance measures used to determine annual and long-term incentive compensation discussed below.
-Base salaries are reviewed and adjusted annually.
+Generally, the Committee has targeted salary levels of the executive officers at the median of peer group practices, with any variations reflecting the individual's job experience and responsibility.
+Annual changes in base salaries are based on the peer group's practices, the Company's performance, the individual's performance, and increases in cost of living indexes.
+For 2002, the average salary increase for executive officers was 4 percent, not including the CEO, as the CEO's salary was deemed competitive for the year.

-Under the Company's annual Bonus Incentive Plan, adopted by the stockholders in 1995, annual incentive compensation is paid in the form of a cash bonus and is generally based on the attainment of specified corporate performance goals, which are established by the Committee at the beginning of the year.
-The primary measures used for Executive Officer bonuses in 2001 were earnings before interest, taxes, depreciation and amortization ("EBITDA"), revenue growth, operating expenses and certain other specific measures.
-Each Executive Officer has a target bonus expressed as a percentage of salary.
-The Committee increased target bonus opportunities for Executive Officers for 2001 based on its review of competitive market data.
-As determined by the Company's outstanding performance results in 2001, bonuses paid to Executive Officers other than the Chief Executive Officer ("CEO") averaged 140 percent of the target amount (see "Summary Compensation Table" for amounts paid to certain Executive Officers under the plan).
+Under the Company's Management Incentive Bonus Plan, originally adopted by the stockholders in 1995, annual incentive compensation for executive officers is paid in the form of a cash bonus.
+Earned bonus amounts generally are based on the attainment of specific performance goals, which were approved by the Chair of the Committee at the beginning of 2002.
+The primary measures used for executive officer bonuses in 2002 were earnings before interest, taxes, depreciation and amortization ("EBITDA"), days sales outstanding, revenue growth, and certain other specific measures.
+Each executive officer has a target bonus expressed as a percentage of salary.
+The Committee generally sets bonus opportunities so that total cash compensation for Executive Officers will approximate the peer group's 75th percentile if performance results warrant such an outcome.